eikek/docspell/website/site/content/docs/query/_index.md

 # Tags

-Tags have their own syntax, because they are an important tool for organizing items.
+Tags have their own syntax, because they can appear multiple times on an item.
 Tags only allow for two operators: `=` and `:`.
 Combined with negation (the `!` operator), this is quite flexible.

 For tags, `=` means that items must have *all* specified tags (or more), while `:` means that items must have at least *one* of the